YongchengYAO/CartiMorph-Toolbox/Documents/instructions.md

 This is where you define training/inference data.
 If you did not configure the pipeline to train/finetune a model, training data is not needed.

-- `Knee Side Information`: load a .csv file with NIfTI filenames and knee side for all images included in the <training>, <testing>, and <inference> set.
+- `Knee Side Information`: load a .csv file with NIfTI filenames and knee side for all images in the training, testing, and inference set.
 An example of the .csv file is as follows.

   ```
   filename1.nii.gz,right
-  filename1.nii.gz,left
+  filename2.nii.gz,left
-  filename1,right
+  filename3.nii.gz,right
   ```

 ## Outputs in the`Results` Folder